Rain Poetry

 Pittsburgh

-Our next installations will happen in Pittsburgh this spring!
-We’re partnering with Assemble (Garfield), YouthPlaces Northview Heights and YMCA Lighthouse Project (Homewood/Brushton), three dynamic afterschool programs that serve a wide variety of youth.
-Our teaching artist will be working with students ranging from elementary school to high school, writing on themes that matter most to the youth and their communities.
+Our next stop for Rain Poetry was Pittsburgh in the spring of 2024.
+We partnered with Assemble (Garfield), YouthPlaces Northview Heights and YMCA Lighthouse Project (Homewood/Brushton), three dynamic afterschool programs that serve a wide variety of youth.
+Our teaching artist, Karen Howard, worked with students ranging from elementary school to high school, writing on themes that mattered most to the youth and their communities.
+Check out our Pittsburgh page to learn more about the individual sites and partners.

 Johnstown